 Applying for a Crypto Merchant Account

-A successful application for a crypto merchant account begins with a good credit score.
+A successful high-risk merchant services application for a crypto merchant account begins with a good credit score.

 If your finances are not in healthy condition, get a co-signer with a good credit score to sign those dotted lines.